 We will be taking a journey around the world enjoying the clever, stylish and bizarre creations that were a hallmark of the quest for modernistic simplicity.

 Purely Decorative: The map is the reward

 The best transit maps are not just effective designs, they have visual impact as well.
 Creative cartographers often subtly embellish their work with artistic flourishes, and the stark simplicity of stripped down unornamented designs, with their nod to Bauhaus philosophy, have their own powerful aesthetic, as achieved by Beck and others.
 Through the ages, designers have recognised that a map can be a work of art in its own right, and once its role as a navigational tool is put to one side, anything goes, and works of stunning beauty can result.
-In this lecture I explore some of the nicest examples of decoration and decorative transit maps worldwide, the most aesthetic of the minimalist creations, and talk about the motivations and the creative process behind my own work.
+We will explore some of the nicest examples of decoration and decorative transit maps worldwide, the most aesthetic of the minimalist designs, and I will talk about the motivations and the creative process behind my own work.